 Elections to the States Assembly – Jersey’s elected parliament – are held every four years.
-These elections are open to registered voters to select individuals to represent them as States Members in the States Assembly where Jersey’s laws and policies are debated and decided.
+Registered voters elect individuals to represent them as States Members in the States Assembly where Jersey’s laws and policies are debated and decided.

 Existing States Members can seek re-election, and new candidates are encouraged to come forward and stand for election too.